Red Rose

 • taking part in the annual celebration of the European day of Languages to support diversity and culture

-• offering after school and lunchtime sessions to encourage pupils to show independence and ‘to go the extra mile’ in their learning
+• offering after school and lunchtime sessions to support students to show their learning

 • entering Spanglovision – a Spanish song competition for Year 7

-• entering the Year 7 National Spelling Bee competition – French, German and Spanish
+• entering the Year 7 National Spelling Bee competition – Spanish

 How to Support your Child’s Learning